Last update: 17th June 2020

 Coins can be redeemed for free spins (without wagering requirements) and level up rewards can also include free spins (at up to £3 value for higher levels) and cash.

 Most slots at High Roller count 100% towards the welcome bonus wagering requirement but some only count at 75% – at the time of writing these are “classic slots” plus 1429 Uncharted Seas, Blood Suckers, Kings of Chicago, Jokerizer, Mega Joker, Simsalabin and White Rabbit – and a few others (including Dead or Alive, both Castle Builder slots and Super Monopoly Money) don’t count at all.
-Check the bonus terms & conditions before depositing or playing for the latest information about what does and doesn’t count.

 As you’d expect from GiG, the design of High Roller Casino is beautifully executed and there are no nasties lurking in the general terms & conditions.
 If gamification is your thing, it is certainly worth a visit.